Backgrounders/email-sidekiq-rails-4.2/README.md

 This is a template for how to set up Rails 4.2 with background jobs from Sidekiq using Redis.

-Basically, when we create a background jobs we pass the worker an object with the data to use.
-In the most usual case, when we need to a Model object (i.e. ActiveRecord) we just pass the id of the object to the worker, Sidekiq and Rails takes care of everything for us (serializing and de-serializing it).
+In a nutshell, when we create a background jobs we pass an object with the data to use to the worker.
+In most cases, we pass a Model object (i.e. ActiveRecord), so make things simpler we just pass the id of the object to the worker, and Rails and Sidekiq take care of everything for us (finding it in the database, serializing and de-serializing it).

-In this template we have taken a different route, and instead of passing an existing Model object we pass an ad-hoc one, created in the spot and stored in a hash that we pass to the worked in json format.
-Then, it is up to us to tell the worker how de-serialize, reconstitute the original hash from the json string, to be able to operate on the data passed.
+In this template we have taken a different route.
+Instead of passing an existing Model object we pass an ad-hoc one, created in the spot and stored in a hash that we pass to the worked in json format.
+Then, it is up to us to tell the worker how to  de-serialize it, reconstituting the original hash from the json string, to be able to operate on the data passed.

 All this will become more clear with an example.